mmoehabb/goweb-template/README.md

 ### pages & ui
 These two packages contain only '.templ' files.
 As the name indicates, the first is for the application pages: templ components with '<head>' and '<body>' tag names.
 The latter, on the other hand, constitutes of several sub-packages for several ui categories, like: forms, components, layouts, mini-components...etc.

+### ancillaries
+This package shall contain all logic that's shared between other packages and sub-packages.

 ```
 .
 ├── cmd